Datamine/PokerTexter/README.md

 ## Launch Instructions

 Following are the steps you need to take to get PokerTexter to run.
-Note that these instructions are dated April 12, 2016: certain steps may change if Twilio or Heroku adjust their products or infrastructure in any way.
+Note that these instructions are dated April 12, 2016: certain steps may change if either Twilio or Heroku adjust their product or infrastructure in any way.

 1. Make a [Twilio](https://www.twilio.com/) account.
 2. Get a Twilio phone number.
 It's free.